Skip to content

 • There are no suggestions because the search field is empty.

-Why is the Copper SFP+ Not Achieving the Performance or Reach Expected at 10GBASE-T, 5GBASE-T or 2.5G BASE-T?
+Why a Copper RJ45 SFP+ May Not Achieve the Performance or Reach Expected for 10GBASE-T, 5GBASE-T or 2.5GBASE-T?

-Whether it is an SFP+ adapter or a native RJ45 test port, high-speed rates over twisted pair require specific cable grades and have a maximum reach (lengths).
-So, just grabbing any RJ45 UTP patch cord may create some rate, errors or reach issues.
+Whether it is an SFP+ adapter or a native RJ45 test port, high-speed Ethernet rates over twisted pairs require specific cable grades and have a maximum reach (lengths).
+So, just grabbing any RJ45 UTP patch cord may create some rate, errors and/or reach issues.

-Whether it is an SFP+ adapter or a native RJ45 test port, high-speed rates over twisted pair require specific cable grades and have a maximum reach (distance, length).
+Whether it is an SFP+ adapter or a native RJ45 port, high-speed Ethernet rates over twisted pairs require specific cable grades and have a maximum reach (distance, length).
 Here are some typical values:

 • 10GBASE-T requires Cat 7 or Cat 8 cables and can reach 30m (100 ft)